itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.3 =
-* Updated the admin buttons translation
-* Updated the German translation.
-* Updated the Spanish translation.
+This release updates the German and the Spanish translation.